openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 as progress in quality measurement.
 The scientist is treated like a screw salesman: The more screws he has sold, the better he is.
-This attitude is already obvious from the term “research productivity”, which according to Hein (p.
+This attitude is already obvious from the term “research productivity”, which according to Hein (2005, p.
 24) “is an absolutely central unit of measure in research management”.
 Thus, pages published in scientific journals become ends in themselves.

-The competition for top rankings established by the need for as many publications and citations as possible and the already perverse incentives due to the peer-review process has induced a great deal of perverse behavior among scientists.
+The competition for top rankings established by the requirement for as many publications and citations as possible and the already perverse incentives due to the peer-review process have induced a great deal of perverse behavior among scientists.
 In particular, the following trends can be observed:

 ### Salami tactics

-Knowing that the ultimate goal is to maximize research output, researchers are trying to make as much out of very little and apply the so-called “salami tactics”.
-New ideas or records are cut as thin as salami slices in order to maximize the number of publications (Weingart, 2005).
+Knowing that the ultimate goal is to maximize research output, researchers are trying to make as much out of very little and apply so-called “salami tactics”.
+New ideas or records are cut as thin as salami slices in order to maximize the number of publications (Weingart 2005).
 Minor ideas are presented in complex models or approaches in order to fill up an entire article.
 As a consequence, further publications can be written by varying these models and approaches.
-No wonder that in average the content of these papers gets increasingly irrelevant, meaningless and redundant.
-So it is getting increasingly difficult to find new and really interesting ideas in the mass of irrelevant publications.
+No wonder that in average the content of these papers gets increasingly irrelevant, meaningless, and redundant.
+Hence, it is becoming increasingly difficult to find new and really interesting ideas in the mass of irrelevant publications.